 January isn’t just the fresh beginning of a New Year, it’s also National Mentoring Month!
 At New Look, we define mentoring as any opportunity to help our teens make strides towards their “spark”, or greater purpose.
 Our mentoring mission is to provide access, awareness and exposure, so that all students, regardless of where they come from, have the opportunity to dream with no limits.
 This year was our most limitless year to date.
-Our programs maintained 100% graduation rates for UNL High School Academy students, AND we surpassed having served and trained over 42,000 students!
+Our programs maintained 100% graduation rates for UNL High School Academy students, AND we surpassed having trained and served over 42,000 students!
 Thanks to some amazing new partners and individuals, we were able to do more of what we do best: Sparking the next generation of global leaders.
-From the personal achievements and stories of our students, to new organizational milestones, join us in taking a look back on a few of our most “spark-inspiring” moments of 2016:
+From the personal achievements and stories of our students, to new milestones for the organization, join us in taking a look back on a few of our most inspiring moments of 2016:

-Launched our first youth center, the New UNL Spark Center
+We launched our first youth center, the UNL Spark Center

-In 2016, we announced the opening of the UNL Spark Center, an incubator-style hub for New Look’s high school and college students to learn, create and innovate with the goal of inspiring more youth to become producers rather than consumers.
-The new facility, attached to our headquarters in Midtown, Atlanta, GA, came out of our students’ need for a safe space to go after-school and on-weekends and their desire to hone in on their sparks in a collaborative environment.
+In 2016, we announced the opening of the UNL Spark Center, an incubator-style hub for New Look’s high school and college students to learn, create and innovate.
+Our goal?
+To inspire more youth to become producers rather than consumers.
+The new facility, attached to our headquarters in Midtown, Atlanta, GA, came out of our students’ need for a safe space to go after-school and on-weekends and their desire to hone in on their career pathways in a collaborative environment.

 Recognized by the White House!